 In Franklin's Footsteps: 275 Years at the American Philosophical Society

-In 2018, the American Philosophical Society Museum will present In Franklin’s Footsteps: 275 Years at the American Philosophical Society, an exhibition that celebrates the 275th anniversary of the Society.
+2018 is the 275th anniversary of the American Philosophical Society.
+In recognition of this event, the APS Museum has curated a special exhibition titled In Franklin’s Footsteps: 275 Years at the American Philosophical Society.
 It tells the story of the APS, focusing on the work of its elected Members and using materials from the Society’s renowned collections—from Benjamin Franklin’s library chair to Neil Armstrong’s signed copy of the moon landing transcript.

-Since its founding in 1743 by Franklin, the APS has endeavored to expand universal knowledge and improve the quality of life for all.
-Then, as today, prominent intellectuals were elected to be Members and met regularly to discuss ideas of the time.
+Since Franklin founded the Society in 1743, the APS has endeavored to promote useful knowledge and improve the quality of life for all.
+Then, as today, prominent intellectuals were elected to be Members and met regularly to discuss the important ideas of the time.
 For 275 years, the APS and its Members have continued this Enlightenment mission, making important discoveries, pioneering new fields of study, and advancing social progress.

 An opening reception will be held on Friday, April 13, 2018 from 5:30 to 7:00 p.m.
 All are welcome.